ivangayton/challenges/High-Precision_Positioning_on_Low-Cost_Devices.md

 We suspect that improving land surveying for property rights is likely to be one of the most impactful outcomes of access to low-cost high-accuracy positioning.
 However, history has shown that when given technological tools that create fundamental new capabilities, people often make unexpected use of them.
 A few possibilities include:

 - Allow small-scall and poor landholders to define and assert the boundaries of their plots
-- Improve vehicle navigation by making it less ambiguous which road one is traveling on
+- Improve vehicle navigation by making it less ambiguous which road or lane one is traveling on
 - Enable large-scale precise surveying of natural features such as rivers to improve environmental monitoring
 - Enable large-scale precise surveying of human infrastructure such as drainage and buildings to improve disaster preparedness